Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 What information about investigations will be made publicly available and at which stage(s) of the process?

-Resolutions issued by the Competition Council at the finalisation of an investigation are sent to the parties involved and published in the Official Gazette and on the Competition Council’s website.
+Resolutions issued by the Competition Council at the finalisation of an investigation are sent to the parties involved and are to be published in the Official Gazette (although this form of publication fell into disuse) and always on the Competition Council’s website.
 Before publishing a resolution, the Competition Council must consider the rights of the concerned undertakings regarding the protection of trade secrets and other types of confidential information which would significantly damage the undertaking if disclosed.
 However, only certain sections of a resolution can be made confidential.

 Is any information automatically confidential and is confidentiality available on request?